Thomas' buzzer-beater lifts St. Al over Central Hinds - The Vicksburg Post

 Central Hinds entered the fourth quarter with a 45-37 lead and held it around that eight-point margin for most of the period.
 It missed 8 of 11 free throws in the fourth quarter, however, and St. Al converted most of them into baskets.

 The last two missed free throws came with 8.5 seconds left and the Cougars clinging to a 56-55 lead.
-Without a timeout, the Flashes got the ball into Isaiah Thomas’ hands and he brought it up the floor.
+Without a timeout, the Flashes got the ball into Isiah Thomas’ hands and he brought it up the floor.
 He released a 10-foot floater that hit the front of the rim and bounced in as time expired.

 “We were down by seven with about two minutes to go.
 I told them you can’t give up.
 It’s not like we were down 40,” Coleman said.
 “Central Hinds missed five or six free throws in the last two minutes and we’d hit a shot right after that.”